-Irish-American baritone Emmett O’Hanlon’s 2018-2019 season sees his European and role debut as Malatesta in Don Pasquale with the Blackwater Valley Opera Festival, his role debut as Silvio in Pagliacci with Opera San Jose, conducted by Christian Reif, and a return to Des Moines Metro Opera to sing Maximillian in Bernstein’s Candide.
-Mr. O’Hanlon also makes his house debut with the Berkshire Opera Festival as Malatesta in Don Pasquale.
-Concert work includes his debut with the New World Symphony for Unanswered Questions: A Leonard Bernstein Journey, conducted by Edwin Outwater.
-As a winner of the 2018 Opera Birmingham vocal competition, Mr. O’Hanlon will be presented in recital at Brock Recital Hall at Samford University.
-He will also appear in recital with Sun Valley Opera, in Ketchum, Idaho.
+2018-2019 season saw Mr. O’Hanlon’s European and role debut as Malatesta in Don Pasquale with the Blackwater Valley Opera Festival, his role debut as Silvio in Pagliacci with Opera San Jose, conducted by Christian Reif, and a return to Des Moines Metro Opera to sing Maximillian in Bernstein’s Candide.
+Mr. O’Hanlon also made his house debut with the Berkshire Opera Festival as Malatesta in Don Pasquale.
+Concert work included his debut with the New World Symphony for Unanswered Questions: A Leonard Bernstein Journey, conducted by Edwin Outwater.
+As a winner of the 2018 Opera Birmingham vocal competition, Mr. O’Hanlon was also presented in recital at Brock Recital Hall at Samford University, and appeared in recital with Sun Valley Opera, in Ketchum, Idaho.

 Mr. O’Hanlon made his debut with Lyric Opera of Chicago as The Second Priest in Die Zauberflöte and Dancaīre in Carmen, where he also covered the roles of Papageno in Die Zauberflöte and Captain in Yevgeny Onegin.
 Additional operatic highlights include his debut at Des Moines Metro Opera in a new production of Britten’s Billy Budd singing The Novice’s Friend and covering the title role, as well as covering the title role in Yevgeny Onegin, singing Bartley in Vaughn Williams’ Riders to the Sea, The Traveller in Britten’s Curlew River at the Juilliard School, and the Soldier in a workshop of Scott Wheeler’s The Sorrows of Frederick the Great in partnership with the Metropolitan Opera.
 As a student at the Juilliard School, Mr. O’Hanlon’s operatic highlights included roles at University of Cincinnati College-Conservatory of Music include Arsamene in Xerxes and Harašta in The Cunning Little Vixen.
 Concert repertoire includes Bach cantatas 32, 106, 172 and the Fauré Requiem, all with St. Thomas Episcopal Church in Cincinnati under the baton of Dr. Carlton Monroe.